NEWv0.25.0 — Agent-built dashboards, multi-modal media, desktop app →

 KNOWLEDGE.md # knowledge index

-USERS.md # paired users
+USERS.md # users and channels encountered

 knowledge/ # mutable state files